 Wedding of Steve and Alice.
 Jim escorted Alice.
 Walter and Pat were the attendants.

 SEPTEMBER 27, 1971 (EP. #1848)

 John and Pat were shocked to read in the newspaper that Caroline was apprehended by the police for kidnapping the Ridgeway twins.
 John berated himself for not checking Caroline's references, but he and Pat were grateful it hadn't been Michael and Marianne.
-Walter and Peggy informed John that her fiance and twin children had been killed in a car accident.
+Walter and Peggy informed John that her fiance, Charles and twin children had been killed in a car accident on Christmas Eve after attending church services.
 Walter revealed that Caroline had been institutionalized several times.
 Peggy kept things in perspective by pointing out she had no criminal past and former employers held her in high regard.

 Walter: "...People carry so many secret skeletons around them that no one ever knows.
 Who really knows another person that well?
 Even living in the same house.
 Sharing our lives..."

 SEPTEMBER 30, 1971 (EP. #1851)

 Last appearance of Susan Shearer and Dan Shearer.

 Susan: (Exit Line) (About the news that Russ and Cindy were close to setting a wedding date) “Oh that’s wonderful!
 I’m so glad.”